 Ms. Schurtz referred members to Tab D of the meeting materials for the Minnesota College Saving Plan (529 Plan).
-Ms. Schurtz stated that the IAC endorsed Staff's recommendation to the Board that the Executive Director, with assistance from Legal Counsel, work with the Office of Higher Education (OHE) to negotiate and execute a new five year contract to be entered into with TIAA CREF Tuition Financing Inc. (TFI) as Program Manager for the Minnesota 529 College Savings Plan.
+She stated that the State Board of Investment (SBI) and Office of Higher Education (OHE) recommend that a new five-year contract be entered into with TIAA CREF Tuition Financing Inc. (TFI) as Program Manager for the Minnesota 529 College Savings Plan.